 Coffee Makers That Use K-Cups and Ground Coffee

 Well, you’re not alone in this quandary!
-You may have to dig a little bit deeper, but you certainly can find a coffee maker that uses K-cups and grounds both.
-I will happily share my recommendations for ground and pod coffee makers that will allow you to have your cake and eat it too.
+You may have to dig a bit deeper, but you can find a coffee maker that uses K-cups and grounds.
+I will happily share my recommendations for ground and pod coffee makers, allowing you to have your cake and eat it too.

 Table of Contents